Sky-Mansion/sni-check/README.md

 Feel free to submit issues or pull requests to improve the script!

 ---
-Made with ❤️ by Your Name
+Made with ❤️ by dilshan